 Of all the questions I get about Disney, I probably get the most about the Dining plan.
-I decided to do a Dining Plan example to help you understand better.
-This is a short example but I think it will help.
+I decided to do a Dining Plan sample to help you understand better.
+This is a short example, but I think it will help.

 This example is for a family with 2 adults and 2 children ages 5 and 7.
-They are on the Disney dining plan and staying for 4 nights 5 days.
-This means they will have 16 tables, 16 counters, and 16 snacks.
+They are on the Disney Dining Plan (renamed the Table-Service Dining Plan in 2027) and staying for 4 nights 5 days.
+This means they will have 16 table service meals, 8 adult and 8 child quick service meals, and 16 snacks.
+They also get 4 resort refillable mugs.
 Here is how it plays out.

 Day 1:

-Check into resort and go straight to hotel counter service.
-They order 3 meals: Burger combo for Dad, Salad for mom, and chicken finger platter for the kids to share.
-They ask to come get their ice cream desserts after they are done eating lunch.
-They choose 3 bottled waters for their drinks (but save them to bring to the parks later) and use their free refillable mugs (2012 dining plan) for fountain drinks with their meal.
-They use 3 credits so their receipt says 16 table, 13 counter, 16 snacks.
-After lunch and some time in the pool they go back inside and get their 3 desserts (ice cream bars, cookie, bakery item etc.)
+Check into resort and go straight to hotel quick service.
+They order 3 meals: Burger combo for Dad, Salad for mom, and child’s chicken finger platter for the kids to share.
+For drinks, they choose 3 bottled waters (or bottled beverages).
+They save them to bring to the parks later and use their resort refillable mugs for fountain drinks with their meal.
+They use 3 credits so their receipt says 16 table, 6 adult and 7 child quick service meals, 16 snacks.
+After lunch and some time in the pool they go back inside and get 2 snacks for the kids (ice cream bars, cookie, bakery item etc.)

 They have dinner reservations at a 1 credit restaurant and have a filling dinner together.
 They get a bill (but only have to pay the tip) and use 4 table credits.